The Doobie Brothers: The 2010s

-On the afternoon of September 11, 2015, the Doobie Brothers performed at the Lockn' Festival in Arrington, Virginia, sharing the stage with the jam band String Cheese Incident.
-The Doobies then flew to Cherokee, North Carolina for an evening concert.
-In October 2015, Payne officially took over Guy Allison's duties as the Doobies' keyboardist, whilst remaining an active member of Little Feat.
-On November 24, 2015, the Doobie Brothers together with Journey launched a tour featuring Dave Mason.
-The tour started on May 12, 2016, at the Irvine Meadows Amphitheatre and concluded on September 4, 2016, when the Doobies and Journey joined the Steve Miller Band and Santana at AT&T Park.
-They appeared at Warren Haynes Christmas Jam on December 12, 2015, however Johnston did not appear at the show due to knee surgery.
-They officially announced that Payne would replace Allison on December 1, 2015.
+In October 2015 Payne officially took over Guy Allison's duties as the Doobies' keyboardist, whilst remaining an active member of Little Feat.
+The next month, the Doobie Brothers together with Journey launched a tour featuring Dave Mason.
+The pairing with Journey continued in 2016, beginning at the Irvine Meadows Amphitheatre and concluding when the Doobies and Journey joined the Steve Miller Band and Santana at AT&T Park.
+They also appeared at Warren Haynes Christmas Jam in 2015, however Johnston did not appear due to knee surgery.

-In March 2016 the Doobie Brothers signed under new management with Irving Azoff.
-Drummer Tony Pia left the band in the summer of 2016, leaving Ed Toth as the band's sole drummer.
+In 2016 the Doobie Brothers signed under new management with Irving Azoff.
+Tony Pia left in the summer, leaving Ed Toth as the band's sole drummer.

-In January 2017 the Doobie Brothers announced that Chicago would once again join them for their Summer 2017 tour.
-The tour began on June 7 at the Concord Pavilion and wrapped up on July 30 in Virginia Beach.
-They appeared with the Eagles and Steely Dan at the Classic concerts for two weekends in July 2017.
-These concerts took place on July 15 at Dodger Stadium billed as the Classic West and July 29 Citi Field as the Classic East.
-The success of these concerts led an appearance at the Classic Northwest concert on September 30 held at Safeco Field, opening again for the Eagles.
-The band took the last leg of their 2017 world tour to Europe in late October and early November, opening for Steely Dan.
+In 2017 the Doobie Brothers toured with Chicago once again, beginning at the Concord Pavilion and wrapping up in Virginia Beach.
+They also appeared with the Eagles and Steely Dan at the Classic concerts for two weekends in 2017.
+These concerts took place at Dodger Stadium (Classic West) and at Citi Field (Classic East).
+The success of these concerts led to an appearance at the Classic Northwest concert at Safeco Field, opening again for the Eagles.
+The band took the last leg of their 2017 world tour to Europe, opening for Steely Dan.

-During 2018, they announced that they would tour again with Steely Dan.
-This tour began in Charlotte, North Carolina and concluded in Bethel, New York in July.
-Former Allman Brothers percussionist Marc Quiñones joined the band in May 2018 and on July 16, 2018, the band announced that they would perform the Toulouse Street and The Captain and Me albums in their entirety along with a selection select of hits, at the Beacon Theatre in New York City on November 15 and 16, 2018.
-These shows marked the first time the band performed at the theatre in 25 years.
-The concerts were recorded and subsequently released as a live album on June 28, 2019.
+They toured again with Steely Dan the following year.
+This tour began in Charlotte, North Carolina and concluded in Bethel, New York.
+Former Allman Brothers percussionist Marc Quiñones joined the band in May 2018, and the band performed the Toulouse Street and The Captain and Me albums in their entirety along with a selection of hits, at the Beacon Theatre in New York City on November 15–16, 2018.
+These shows marked their first time at the theatre in 25 years.
+The concerts were recorded and released as a live album in 2019.